 Great Maytham Hall

-What’s surprising about Groombridge Place is how little history it has.
-The earliest record of a manor house there is from 1239, when a small castle was built with a moat.
+What is surprising about Groombridge Place is how little has happened there.
+The earliest record of a manor house is from 1239, when a small castle was built with a moat.
 Ownership then rattled through numerous aristocratic hands, including the de Cobhams, the de Clintons, and the Sackvilles.
 The current house was built in 1652 by barrister Philip Packer, with advice from his friend Christopher Wren.
 After his death, the deserted house may have become a haunt of the notorious smugglers the Groombridge Gang.
 Arthur Conan-Doyle used to think the house haunted.
 And that’s it.
 The real beauty of Groombridge is its beauty.
-The house, entirely surrounded by its water moat, looks the quintessential old English manor; and the numerous gardens, including its own ‘Secret Garden’, are a delight.
-The diarist John Evelyn, also a noted horticulturalist, assisted Packer with their design.
-Though the house is private, these gardens are open to the public, and perennially popular with film-makers.
+The house, entirely surrounded by its water moat, looks the quintessential old English manor.
+Furthermore, the extensive gardens are a delight; the diarist John Evelyn, also a noted horticulturalist, assisted Packer with their design.
+Though the house is private, the grounds are open to the public, and include a discreetly distant ‘Enchanted Forest’ for youngsters.